Why is this Apprenticeship Toolkit needed?

-This toolkit shares best practice, expertise and case studies of employers and our three organisations – covering how to ATTRACT, ENGAGE, SUPPORT and RETAIN.
-And signposts you to the support, training and advice from our organisations.
+This toolkit shares best practice, expertise and case studies of employers and our three organisations – covering how to ATTRACT, ENGAGE, SUPPORT and RETAIN women in STEM apprenticeships.
+And signposts you to the support, bespoke training and advice available from our organisations.

 Let’s change the face of apprenticeships.
 Find out more about us here.